Inzhenerka/docs.getdbt.tech/website/docs/docs/running-a-dbt-project/using-the-dbt-ide.md

 ### Requirements

-- The dbt IDE is powered by [dbt-rpc](/reference/commands/rpc) which has been overhauled in dbt v0.15.0.
-In order to use the IDE, your dbt project must be compatible with dbt v0.15.0.
+- The dbt IDE is powered by [dbt-rpc](/reference/commands/rpc).
+You must be on a [supported version](/docs/dbt-versions/upgrade-dbt-version-in-cloud) of dbt to take full advantage of features and functionality.
 - To use the IDE, you must have a [Developer License](/docs/cloud/manage-access/seats-and-users).
 - Write access must be enabled for your dbt repository in dbt Cloud.
 See [Connecting your GitHub Account](/docs/cloud/git/connect-github) and [Importing a project by git URL](/docs/cloud/git/import-a-project-by-git-url) for detailed setup instructions.